-- Annual symposium and user meeting. - Presentations at different universities, providing the possibility to meet NBIS staff representing our wide variety of competences. - Additional presentations at relevant symposia and conferences. - National weekly Bioinformatics Drop-in sessions via Zoom enabling face-to-face contacts between researchers and NBIS experts, which many times is the first contact in a support case. - Monthly digital call-for-help sessions in bioimage informatics / image analysis and newsletter - Open thematic seminar series aimed at artificial intelligence and integrative omics (AI & IO) and at data management (together with Data Centre). - Starting in 2024, NBIS has initiated a dedicated outreach effort aimed at Industry (see below).
+- Annual symposium and user meeting. - Presentations at different universities, providing the possibility to meet NBIS staff representing our wide variety of competences. - Additional presentations at relevant symposia and conferences. - National weekly Bioinformatics Drop-in sessions via Zoom enabling face-to-face contacts between researchers and NBIS experts, which many times is the first contact in a support case.

+- Weekly local drop-in sessions on-site in Stockholm and Lund. - Open thematic seminar series aimed at artificial intelligence and integrative omics (AI & IO) and at data management (together with Data Centre). - A dedicated outreach effort aimed at Industry.

 NBIS has an outreach group that creates, updates and maintains outreach materials for presentations, graphical assets and informational content.

-The outreach group will strive to create meaningful and effective channels of information distribution to recipients that are interested in our services or community.
-They are also working on a coherent graphical profile for NBIS.
-NBIS has X (formerly Twitter) and LinkedIn accounts for additional interactions and information dispersal and are working with SciLifeLab communications office to aid in getting relevant information to the users.
+The outreach group will strive to create meaningful and effective channels of information distribution to recipients that are interested in our services and courses.
+NBIS has put our X account on hiatus but has an active LinkedIn accounts for additional interactions and information dispersal and are working with SciLifeLab communications office to aid in getting relevant information to the users.